Table of Contents

 Regulated Entities must file the following reports depending on the nature of transactions: Cash Transaction Report (CTR), Property Transaction Report (PTR), Cross Border Wire Transfer Report (CBWTR), Counterfeit Currency Report (CCR), NonâProfit Organization Transaction Report (NTR) and Suspicious Transaction Report (STR).
 Timely and accurate filing of these reports strengthens India’s financial monitoring framework and ensures compliance with AML/CFT obligations.

-Who are “Regulated Entities (REs)”?
+Who are “Regulated Entities (REs)”? ”?

-What is FIU-IND and why reporting matters?
+What is FIU-IND, and why does reporting matter?

 Why timely & accurate reporting is critical

-Failure or delay can lead to Monetary penalties, Regulatory action by RBI / SEBI / IRDAI, Adverse audit findings and PMLA prosecution in extreme cases.
-Accurate reporting helps Strengthen India’s AML/CFT ecosystem, Improve FATF compliance ratings and Protect REs from reputational and legal risk.
+Failure or delay can lead to monetary penalties, regulatory action by RBI/SEBI/IRDAI, adverse audit findings, and PMLA prosecution in extreme cases.
+Accurate reporting helps strengthen India’s AML/CFT ecosystem, improve FATF compliance ratings, and protect REs from reputational and legal risk.

-Mandatory Reports under PMLA – Explained One by One
+Mandatory Reports under PMLA—Explained One by One

 Cash Transaction Report (CTR)